pydio/pydio-doc-admin-guide/2_getting_started/4_gui_customizer.md

 When you have set everything, don't forget to save:
 [:image-popup:2_getting_started/gui_save.png]

-Then go to Users Features > GUI Options.
+Then go to Users Features > Appearance.
 Disable the branding tool and load the saved config:
 [:image-popup:2_getting_started/gui_configure2.png]

 When you have done all these steps, you can go back to your workspace and see your changes.